KV

 // Put with TTLttl := uint64(3600)client.KV.Put("session:abc", []byte(`{"user":"alice"}`), &flo.PutOptions{ TTLSeconds: &ttl,})

-// CAS update — read version, then conditional writeversion := uint64(7)err := client.KV.Put("counter", []byte("42"), &flo.PutOptions{ CASVersion: &version,})if flo.IsConflict(err) { // Another writer modified the key — re-read and retry}
+// CAS update — read version from Get, conditional writer, _ := client.KV.Get("counter", nil)err := client.KV.Put("counter", []byte("42"), &flo.PutOptions{ CASVersion: &r.Version,})if flo.IsConflict(err) { // Another writer modified the key — re-read and retry}

 // Conditional write (only if key doesn't exist)client.KV.Put("lock:resource", []byte("owner-1"), &flo.PutOptions{ IfNotExists: true, TTLSeconds: ptr(uint64(30)),})

-// Blocking get — wait for key to appearblockMS := uint32(5000)value, _ = client.KV.Get("job:result", &flo.GetOptions{BlockMS: &blockMS})
+// Blocking get — wait for key to appearblockMS := uint32(5000)r, _ = client.KV.Get("job:result", &flo.GetOptions{BlockMS: &blockMS})

 // Prefix scan with paginationresult, _ := client.KV.Scan("user:", &flo.ScanOptions{Limit: ptr(uint32(100))})for _, entry := range result.Entries { fmt.Printf("%s = %s\n", entry.Key, entry.Value)}